Skip to content

 VmCtxWrapper

-For continuation-sensitive operations, lind-wasm stores Wasmtime runtime context pointers in a lightweight wrapper:
+For continuation-sensitive operations, Lind-Wasm stores Wasmtime runtime context pointers in a lightweight wrapper:

 pub struct VmCtxWrapper {